tedmoore/schelp2/docs/Classes/Pattern.md

 ### Playing Event Patterns
-The [#-play](#-play) method does not return the pattern itself.
+The [play](#play) method does not return the pattern itself.
 Instead, it returns the [EventStreamPlayer](../Classes/EventStreamPlayer.md) object that actually runs the pattern.
 Control instructions -- stop, pause, resume, play, reset -- should be addressed to the EventStreamPlayer.
 (The same pattern can play many times simultaneously, using different EventStreamPlayers.)

 ```supercollider